micahman33/VonageAICodeAssist/README.md

-# Vonage AI Assist MCP Server
+# Vonage AI Code Assist MCP Server

 ## Overview

-Vonage Assist is a Model Context Protocol (MCP) server designed to help developers integrate Vonage API capabilities into their applications.
+Vonage AI Code Assist is a Model Context Protocol (MCP) server designed to help developers integrate Vonage API capabilities into their applications.
 The server leverages FastMCP to provide AI-assisted access to Vonage documentation, enabling developers to quickly find relevant information about Vonage's communication APIs.

 ## How It Works